nginxinc/nginx-gateway-fabric/docs/proposals/advanced-nginx-extensions.md

 This proposal brings two extension mechanisms:

-- [SnippetsPolicy](#snippetspolicy) which allows to quickly bring unsupported NGINX configuration to NGF.
-However, because of its implications for reliability and security, SnippetsPolicy is mostly applicable for the Cluster operator.
+- [Snippets](#snippets) which allow to quickly bring unsupported NGINX configuration to NGF.
+However, because of its implications for reliability and security, Snippets are mostly applicable for the Cluster operator.
 - [SnippetsTemplate](#snippetstemplate) which allows to bring unsupported NGINX configuration to NGF by Application developers in a safe and uncomplicated manner.
-However, SnippetsTemplates require some up-front work from a Cluster operator, meaning it cannot be implemented quickly, in contrast with SnippetsPolicy.
+However, SnippetsTemplates require some up-front work from a Cluster operator, meaning it cannot be implemented quickly, in contrast with Snippets.

-### SnippetsPolicy
+### Snippets

 Snippets allow inserting NGINX configuration into various NGINX contexts.
+They come in two flavours:
+- SnippetsPolicy
+- SnippetsFilter

 #### API